 “First it sleeps, then it creeps, then it leaps” is an old farmer’s adage about plants that require a little extra patience, like climbing hydrangeas.
-Slow growing the first few years, once established, climbing hydrangeas can eventually cover an 80-foot wall.
+Slow growing the first few years, once established, climbing hydrangeas can eventually cover an 80 foot (24 m.) wall.
 Native to the Himalayans, climbing hydrangeas have adapted to grow up trees and rocky slopes.
-But if you have a climbing hydrangea not climbing, what do you do?
-Read on to learn more about attaching climbing hydrangeas to support and getting climbing hydrangeas to climb like they’re supposed to.
+If you have a climbing hydrangea not climbing, what do you do?
+Read on to learn more about attaching climbing hydrangeas to a support and getting climbing hydrangeas to climb like they’re supposed to.

 Getting Climbing Hydrangea to Climb